 I believe it’s better to be great at something than average at everything.
 There is always a guy in the gym who catches everyone in triangles, or maybe guillotines.
 Whatever it is, there are some people who are known by certain technique, which gives them a huge advantage when they get the position where they feel comfortable.
-The best part is that in competition, they already know what their strategy is.
+The best part about this is that in competition they already know what their strategy is.

 However, being good at something doesn’t mean that you are better than higher belts.
 But it means that you can have a technique which is way better than your current belt level.
-Even though I am not a black belt with years and years of experience, this makes sense.
+Even though I am not a black belt with years and years of experience, this makes sense to me.
 When you put your mind to something, you will have more knowledge than the average and you eventually have an advantage in that position.

 As a not very experienced BJJ practitioner, I don’t feel under pressure to learn a ton of techniques from every single position.
 I don't have to be good at many things, I want to be great at one.
 That’s why I rather focus on something that will give my training a better direction.